PDX-Capstone-Team-A/DxWiFi/documents/scriptingdocs.md

 		a) Ubuntu <= v.14
 	2) Systemd
-		a) Most other linux based systems use this daemon manager. ii) These must be disabled in order to allow for manual control of the networking hardware as the daemons might change configuration without stopping these.
+		a) Most other linux based systems use this daemon manager. ii) These must be disabled in order to allow for manual control of the networking hardware as the daemons might change configurations.
 There are many different daemons which control networking hardware but the most common is called NetworkManager.
 This script is written currently using a NetworkManager solution but if your distro uses a different network daemon the process to disable it will be similar. iii) Upstart solution (line 25) iv) Systemd solution (line 20)

 ####Line 29
 i.
-Sets the device down (sort of off) to allow for configuration changes which cannot be made when the device is up (on) ii.
+Sets the device down (sort of "off") to allow for configuration changes which cannot be made when the device is up (on) ii.
 Linux names the device drivers & device hardware (logical devices and physical devices).
-	1) In order to view driver names, you can type ip addr
+	1) In order to view device names, you can type "ip addr"
 		a) Typical device names are similar to wlan0, wlan1…, wlp4s0, wlp4s1…, etc. (device lo does not control Wi-Fi, and any device starting with e.g. en1, … controls only Ethernet ports)
 	2) In order to list physical devices use iw list.
 		a) Typical physical device names are phy0, phy1…,